 As well as a co-ordinated pan-Cheshire approach via the Upstream Project, Cheshire East will continue to implement and support the SWEP, NSNO and the WHAM provision.
+Cheshire East is exploring opportunities for partnership working with voluntary groups to reduce rough sleeping in Macclesfield.

-The number of rough sleepers is continuously monitored by Cheshire East, through information from partners, and an estimate of rough sleeping on one night, or a physical count, will be undertaken each year.
+Cheshire East is currently monitoring the level of rough sleeping cases in the authority, through information from partners, and an estimate of rough sleeping on one night, or a physical count, will be undertaken each year.

-Action Plan 3.1: Improved intelligence about rough sleepers
+Action Plan 3.c: Improved intelligence about rough sleepers